 The crowds wont be out for the switch-on of the Christmas lights on Edinburgh Christmas Light Night (cancelled again this year), but in late November look up the Mound for artist Hannah Ayre's cascading geometric snowflakes and the brightly lit giant Christmas tree from Norway which is erected at the top of the Mound.

 At 7.30pm on 24th November, following the lighting of the Christmas Tree, the annual Scottish Norwegian Advent Concert will take place in St Giles Cathedral.
-George Street and Princes Street will also be decked with faerie lights and yuletide decorations.
+George Street, Rose Street, and Princes Street will also be decked with faerie lights and yuletide decorations.

 A smaller Christmas Market returns to East Princes Street Gardens and on the Mound.
 The market doesn't include the huge deck on the lawn of East Princes Street Garden, which attracted so much controversy in previous years.
 Rides here include the iconic Big Wheel that rises and falls beside the Scott Monument.
 The Starflyer, a ride which whirls vertically to around 60 metres above the ground in close proximity to the Scott Monument, is also due to make a return in 2021.